sudosu404/tailnet-lib/docs/content/docs/files.md

   - All access logs are enabled
 - music.ts.net, video.ts.net and photos.ts.net.
   - On the same host with different ports
-  - Sse 'default' Tailscale provider
+  - Use 'default' Tailscale provider
   - Don't enable access logs

 ### Provider Configuration options